-Each value is a null value or one of the following forms; in these forms, r is assumed to be a repeat factor and is nonzero:
+Each value is a null value or one of the following forms.
+In these forms, r is assumed to be a repeat factor and is nonzero. c and r must be specified without any kind type parameter.
+The forms are as follows:

-Value Representation $\boldsymbol{c}$ Indicates a literal constant, which must be unsigned rc Indicates $r$ successive literal constants $c$ r Indicates r successive null values
+Value Representation С Indicates a literal constant, which must be unsigned rc Indicates r successive literal constants c r Indicates r successive null values